JktuJQ/GGEngine/README.md

 **GGEngine Designer** files are located in *designer* directory.
 It helps creating *Scenes* with placing all *GameObjects*, *Sprites* and *Colliders*.

-It uses an intermediate language for easy conversion to different languages, such as Python.
+It uses an intermediate language for easy conversion to different languages, such as C++, Python.
 A standard parser that decomposes the code into a semantic tree is attached.

+Hints of building your own **GGEngine Designer** .exe file are written in "*designer/README.md*".

+## GGEngine Parser
+**GGEngine Parser** files are located in *parser* directory.
+It implements simple intermediate language .gg, which can be converted in GGEngine library syntax on every programming language.

+Base parser can convert in C++, but it's easy to apply converting rules in parser.
+Almost every language that has GGEngine library will be supported to conversion.

+You can check examples of parser work and .gg syntax in source files.
+Hints how to use **parser** or how to apply new converting rules are written in "*parser/README.md*".

 ----------------------------------------------
 This C++20 library was created at **10.01.21**, by **JktuJQ**.